Prefer to listen? Press play to hear this article.

 Sign up now

-• Turbulent flow: Chaotic and mixed, more drag but adheres better to the surface, delays flow separation.
+• Turbulent: Chaotic and mixed, causing more drag but staying attached to surfaces longer.

 Laminar flow with turbulent flow

 The angle of attack (AoA) is the angle between the wing’s chord line and the relative wind.
-It’s a fundamental concept that directly affects lift.
-A higher AoA increases lift – up to a point.
-Beyond the critical angle of attack the smooth airflow over the wing breaks down and you stall.
+Increasing AoA increases lift—up to a critical point.
+Beyond that point, the smooth airflow detaches from the wing’s upper surface, and the wing stalls.